JustinD85/emacs-conf/README.md

 # emacs-conf
-my conf for the emacs ecosystem
+my conf for the thermonuclear word processor